You think this hashtag will begin trending? Probably not

 This past week, he accused me of cognitive dissonance and failing to back up my claims.
 So, let’s walk through the process of showing how Haywood’s claims (step 1 from above) are impotent since his theory of knowledge (epistemology) is insufficiently justified.

 Haywood explains that his epistemology or worldview needs only reality, his senses and his reason.
 This is where as an apologist, we can check to see if the skeptic’s worldview has either internal or external consistency.
-So, we ask questions about his claim to see if his worldview makes sense.
+So, we ask questions about his claim to see if his worldview makes sense (NOTE: the quotes below are not specific comments from Haywood, but are an accumulation of answers from God-deniers in an attempt to justify their reasoning).

 - It is inconsistent to assume both that humans progressed from non-reasoning stardust to reasoning human beings via natural processes AND that reasoning is then trustworthy.